Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 tunes like; "Keep on jumpin'" - Musique, "Disco juice" - Cloud One, "Touch & Go" -

-sleep" - Frisky and "Mainline" - Black Ivory.
+in my sleep" - Frisky and "Mainline" by Black Ivory.

 In these compilations it's clear to see he was allowed to choose more freely - these records are fierce!

-In this mixed party CD, Disco House mixed by Joey Negro, you'll get some more "current" Disco or - Disco House
+In the mixed party CD, Disco House mixed by Joey Negro, you'll get some more "current" Disco or - Disco House

 - which really is Dave's trademark.